OUTLINE OF THE BOOK OF ACTS

 With some notes of explanation

-A: Acts 1: Preparation of the apostles for the offer of the physical and spiritual restoration of the earthly kingdom to Israel (Matthias chosen to complete the 12 apostles)
+A: Acts 1: The apostles prepare for the offer of the physical and spiritual restoration of the earthly kingdom to Israel (Matthias chosen to complete the 12 apostles)

 B: Acts 2 – 3: God’s actual offer of the restoration of the kingdom to Israel.
 “To you first.”
 No Gentiles